agn453/HI-TECH-Z80-C/README.md

 updated.
 Thanks to Andrey Nikitin for reporting this.

-## Inclusion of object-code and symbtol-table documentation
+## Inclusion of object-code and symbol-table documentation

 On the Internet archive WayBackMachine, I found some documentation describing the HI-TECH object-code (.OBJ) and symbol-table (.SYM) file